rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 2 targets must not leave any significant portions of `core` or the standard library unimplemented or stubbed out, unless they cannot possibly be supported on the target.
+  - The right approach to handling a missing feature from a target may depend on whether the target seems likely to develop the feature in the future.
+In some cases, a target may be co-developed along with Rust support, and Rust may gain new features on the target as that target gains the capabilities to support those features.
 - The code generation backend for the target should not have deficiencies that invalidate Rust safety properties, as evaluated by the Rust compiler team.
   For example, if Rust relies on a specific code generation feature to support